-Don’t take your dog for a walk tonight without reading what you need to stay safe when walking your dog in the dark.
+Before you head out the door to take your dog for a walk, read what you should be doing to stay safe when walking in the dark.

 Staying safe while walking our dogs is a top priority for me, especially on the nighttime walks.
 I walk our dogs every evening after dinner.
 The summertime is wonderful; it’s warm, bright and sunny until almost 9pm.
 But starting October, it gets dark so early; we bundle up and walk under the light of the street lights and moonlight!